 The IOgear Dock Pro (GUD3C02B) is the Big Kahuna of USB-C docks—and, given what it does, you almost wonder why it wasn’t made a Thunderbolt dock instead.
 At 2.9 x 11.02 x 0.5 inches, it’s a thin, long, slanted wedge that props up your laptop with a grippy rubber strip.
 It’s a true dock, with a number of rear-facing ports optimized for dual displays, with a foot-long USB-C cable to boot.

-Specifically, there’s three USB 3.0 (Type A ports), 1 HDMI 1.4 port, 1 DisplayPort 1.2 port, Gigait ethernet, 1 SD/SDHC port and a microSD slot (both USH-I), VGA, a 3.5mm jacka USB-C port for up to 100W of external charging.
-Some of the additional ports come with some caveats: the VGA connection must be used solo, for example, and not in conjunction with either DisplayPort or VGA.
+Specifically, there’s three USB 3.0 (Type A ports), one HDMI 1.4 port, one DisplayPort 1.2 port, Gigabit ethernet, one SD/SDHC port and a microSD slot (both USH-I), VGA, a 3.5mm jack, and a USB-C port for up to 100W of external charging.
+Some of the additional ports come with some caveats: The VGA connection must be used solo, for example, and not in conjunction with either DisplayPort or VGA.
 Remember, all that data passed along the USB-C cable can interfere with one another, but IOgear plays it a bit conservative; the manual says that two hard drives can’t be connected simultaneously, but that’s not true.

 Be advised that the BC 1.2 port provides up to 1.5A of power for quick-charging phones, though the port isn’t compatible with the specialized quick-charging schemes of OnePlus or Samsung.
 (Phones from both manufacturers reported “charging” when connected, rather than “Fast charging”.)
 Thermal issues weren’t a problem, and performance was surprisingly good, even with HDMI and ethernet connected.
 The doc supports Power Delivery 3.0 up to 85W, and consumes 15W by itself; in other words, if you have a100W laptop charger feeding power to the hub, 85W will be left over for your laptop to use.